How to Make Grocery Store Flowers Look Expensive!

 A bouquet of pretty flowers makes me HAPPY!

 Not all grocery stores have cheap flowers.
 I typically seek out Trader Joe’s if I am buying them, but my location is further away.
-On this day I made some bouquets using 24 roses at Costco for under $19 and some mixed flowers from my local Kroger store!
+On this day I made my own bouquets using 24 roses from Costco priced under $19 and some mixed flowers from my local Kroger store.

 Where to Buy Cheap Flowers:

-Turns out it’s actually pretty easy to elevate grocery store flowers into a more professional arrangement.
+Turns out it’s actually pretty easy to elevate grocery store flowers into a more professional-looking arrangement.
 Whether you’re giving them away or keeping them for yourself, here are a few simple tips!

 Having a fresh bouquet die right away is such a bummer.
-Be sure to pick flowers with thicker hearty stems that aren’t browned or turning mushy.
+For the best grocery store bouquets, be sure to pick flowers with thicker hearty stems that aren’t browned or turning mushy.
 Keep in mind the flowers that will last the longest such as roses, carnations, orchids, alstroemeria, and lilies.

 2. Create a base with greenery.